scylladb/scylladb/docs/README.md

 ## Submitting a KB Article

-If you are submitting a Knowledgebase Article (KBA), use the following guidelines:
+If you are submitting a knowledgebase article (KB), use the following guidelines:
-* In the `/kb_common` directory there is a template for KBAs.
+* In the `/kb_common` directory, there is a template for KBs.
 It is called `kb-article-template.rst`.
-* Make a copy of this file in the `/kb directory`, saving it with a unique name.
+* Make a copy of the KB template in the `/kb` directory and rename it with a unique name.
-* Open the template and fill in the required inforation.
+* Open the new file and fill in the required information.
 * Remove what is not needed.
-* Run`make preview` to make the docs and preview locally.
+* Run `make preview` to build the docs and preview them locally.
-* Send a PR - add KBA in the title.
+* Send a PR with "KB" in its title.

 ## Building User Documentation